ZeroAgent-Labs/blog/How to Run a Yearly Windows PC Inventory with No Agents.md

 You can roll this out however you like:

-manually (ask users to run it)
+- manually (ask users to run it)

-logon script
+- logon script

-your existing software deployment tool
+- your existing software deployment tool

-RMM script
+- RMM script

-The important part is: no resident agent.
+The important part is: **no resident agent**.
 The script runs, dumps JSON, and exits.

+---

-Step 2 — Store everything in one place
+## Step 2 — Store everything in one place

 This part is boring but important:

-Pick one share (or folder) where all JSON files live
+- Pick one share (or folder) where all JSON files live

-Make sure your admin PC can read it
+- Make sure your admin PC can read it

-Treat that folder as your raw inventory data lake
+- Treat that folder as your **raw inventory data lake**

 That folder becomes your source of truth.
 As long as you keep it, you can regenerate reports as many times as you want.

+---

-Step 3 — Turn JSON into offline HTML reports and CSV inventories
+## Step 3 — Turn JSON into offline HTML reports and CSV inventories

 Raw JSON is great for machines, not for humans.

 For reporting and audits, you usually need:

-A PC list you can sort/filter in Excel (computers.csv)
+- A PC list you can sort/filter in Excel (`computers.csv`)

-Per-site or per-department breakdowns
+- Per-site or per-department breakdowns

-“Which PCs are low on RAM / disk?”
+- “Which PCs are low on RAM / disk?”

-“Which OS / Office versions do we have and where?”
+- “Which OS / Office versions do we have and where?”

-A human-readable HTML report you can show to non-IT people
+- A human-readable HTML report you can show to non-IT people

-This is where I use Zero Agent Viewer — a small portable .exe designed specifically for this workflow.
+This is where I use **Zero Agent Viewer** — a small portable `.exe` designed specifically for this workflow.

-Note: This is not an RMM/CMDB.
-It’s a run-once inventory + report generator.
+> Note: This is **not** an RMM/CMDB.
+It’s a **run-once inventory + report generator**.

 The flow looks like this:

-Point the Viewer at the folder with all your JSON files
+1) Point the Viewer at the folder with all your JSON files

-(Optional) define your own groupings in a simple pc_groups.csv, like:
+2) (Optional) define your own groupings in a simple `pc_groups.csv`, like:

-SiteA,PC-001

-SiteB,PC-050
+   - `SiteA,PC-001`
+   - `SiteB,PC-050`

-etc.
+   - etc.

-Click Generate Reports
+3) Click **Generate Reports**

 You get:

-A grouped offline HTML report with:
+- A grouped offline HTML report with:

-grouped PCs (by site/department/whatever you defined)
+  - grouped PCs (by site/department/whatever you defined)

-drill-down into each machine
+  - drill-down into each machine

-quick filters and summaries
+  - quick filters and summaries

-CSV exports:
+- CSV exports:

-computers.csv — one row per PC
+  - `computers.csv` — one row per PC

-plus other summary tables ready for Excel / Power BI / internal tooling
+  - plus other summary tables ready for Excel / Power BI / internal tooling

 If you want to see what the HTML output looks like before touching your own data, here’s a live sample report with dummy data: